Surgical options in epilepsy treatment at the UC Irvine Health Comprehensive Epilepsy Program include resective surgery and palliative surgery.

-The UC Irvine Health epilepsy surgical specialists use advanced imaging technologies such as video electroencephalograms, functional magnetic resonance imaging (FMRI) and the BodyTom computed tomography (CT) scan to identify the dysfunctional brain tissue and remove it — while sparing adjacent tissue that controls vital brain and body functions.
+Our epilepsy surgical specialists use advanced imaging technologies such as video electroencephalograms, functional magnetic resonance imaging (FMRI) and the BodyTom computed tomography (CT) scan to identify the dysfunctional brain tissue and remove it — while sparing adjacent tissues that control vital brain and body functions.

 Palliative surgery involves a variety of procedures intended to reduce the severity and frequency of seizures.
 Examples include implantation of a vagus nerve stimulator and a procedure called corpus callosotomy, which involves surgically splitting the bundle of nerve fibers that connect the hemispheres of the brain.

 About 60 percent to 70 percent of patients who undergo resective epilepsy surgery — removing the portion of the brain responsible for the seizures — become seizure-free.

 Even after a surgery, patients may remain on medication for one to two years before the dosage is gradually reduced.